-During the time that your account is suspended, you won't be able to send campaigns, but you can still log in, view your reports, and manage your lists.
+During the time that your account is suspended, you won't be able to send campaigns, but you can still log in, view your reports, and manage your audience.

 In this article, you'll learn how to start resolving this issue.

 What is a direct complaint?

 Direct complaints are serious and may occur when a contact receives unwanted email and notifies us.
 They may have complained to Mailchimp's Support team, or to our hosting facility or a denylist (other providers may refer to it as "blacklist").

 A direct complaint is different from an abuse complaint in that a campaign recipient, email service provider, or anti-spam organization has reached out to us directly, as opposed to clicking the spam button in their inbox.

 To help protect your reputation, we closely monitor how your contacts interact with your campaigns.